-2021 is set to be the year of weddings and therefore also the year of the hen party.
+2021 is set to be the year of weddings and therefore also the year of the hen party, probably in the UK.
 If you're Looking for a unique spot for your hen or if you and your group have got specific requirements then you may want to check out some niche hen party destinations.

 Not one to follow the crowd, then our selection of off the beaten track hen party destinations might be for you!